Serious Injury National Team Leader

-I am a partner in the personal injury team in London.
-I specialise in a range of personal injury work including head and spinal cases.
-I also undertake fatal and amputation cases.
-In addition, I also undertake cases involving deliberate assaults and child abuse.
+I lead the Serious Injury national team and I am based in the London office.
+I have specialised in a range of personal injury cases including brain injury and spinal cord injury cases.
+I also have undertaken fatal, polytrauma and amputation cases.
+I have extensive experience in cases involving deliberate assault and child abuse.

 I am most happy when we not only get a good settlement of a case but we also manage to do something good in addition like putting in place some effective rehab or getting an apology.
 I like to use the claims process imaginatively because it is rarely just the money which is important.

 I love to walk.
 I would say hill walking, but I am from Norfolk and I don't do hills.
 I like to get away from London and out in the open but most of my spare time is spent looking after my young and very energetic daughter.
-I support Norwich City and it is painful.
-I also enjoy stand up comedy, current affairs and politics.
+I also enjoy stand-up comedy, current affairs and politics.